benc-uk/devcontainers/readme.md

-# Dev Containers
+# Generic Dev Containers

-This is my set of container images for use with [VS Code dev containers (aka VS Code Remote Containers)](https://code.visualstudio.com/docs/remote/containers), Codespaces and other uses such as runners for [nektos/act](https://github.com/nektos/act)
+This is my set of container images for use with [VS Code dev containers](https://code.visualstudio.com/docs/remote/containers) (aka remote containers), Codespaces and other uses such as runners for [nektos/act](https://github.com/nektos/act)

-All images are built on base images from the "official" set of dev container definitions: https://github.com/microsoft/vscode-dev-containers
+All images are built on base images from the Microsoft "official" set of dev container definitions: https://github.com/microsoft/vscode-dev-containers

 ## Contents

-Two versions of each image are available, one which runs as a non-root user and one which runs as root.
+Two versions of each image are available, one which runs as a non-root user (tagged as `:latest`) and one which runs as root (tagged `:root`).

 When working with VS Code dev containers the non-root version should be used, to prevent file ownership and permission issues.